-- a) Strategies 3 and 4, in contrast to Strategy 2, examine the tradeoffs in expanding external borrowing, in Strategy 3 by boosting the proportion of gross external borrowing over the 2018-2025 period to 83% from 50% in the baseline, here concentrated in concessional multilateral borrowing.
-Domestic debt issuance is diminished to 17% of total financing requirements. - b) In conclusion, this strategy best addresses the priority issue of refinancing risk.
+- a) Strategies 3 and 4, in contrast to Strategy 2, examine the tradeoffs in expanding external borrowing. - b) This strategy best addresses the priority issue of refinancing risk.
 Under the cost and risk analysis over the 3 year period, this strategy in comparison to 1, 2 and 4, provides medium risk mainly due to the foreign exchange factor and lowest cost in relation to county revenues due to the interest rate factor available from multilateral sources offering highly concessional terms.